yhoogstrate/flaimapper/README.md

 			rm -r output_sslm; rm output_unsorted.bam

-Some tools require specific reference files.
+Most aligners require tool-specific reference files (indexed versions of the reference genome).
 You can find the ncRNAdb09 reference for the following aligners:

 | *Aligner* | *Reference file(s)* |
 |:----------|:--------------------|